Nav Icon

 Who is a Candidate for ALIF?

 A candidate for anterior lumbar interbody fusion (ALIF) is typically a patient experiencing chronic, disabling back pain originating from lumbar spine conditions such as disc degeneration, spondylolisthesis, degenerative scoliosis, or recurrent herniated disc in the lower lumbar segments of the spine.
 Ideal candidates would benefit from maximum restoration of disc height to relieve pain and have not responded to non-surgical treatments.
-The procedure is most suitable for those who are at a healthy weight with disc collapse at the lowest lumbar levels.
-Patients should have instability in the lumbar spine causing nerve impingement or stenosis resulting in pain, numbness, weakness, or other neurologic dysfunction that significantly impacts their daily activities.
+The procedure is most suitable for those with degenerative disc disease, spinal stenosis, or foraminal stenosis.
+Patients should have nerve impingement or stenosis resulting in pain, numbness, weakness, or other neurologic dysfunction that significantly impacts their daily activities.

 What Our Patients Are Saying